Seaside resort with pristine beaches, activities for the entire family and easy access to the Kumano Kodo trails

 With around 200 meters of white sand curving around a bay of sparkling water, Shirarahama Beach is the jewel in the crown of Japan's coastal resorts.
 Sister beach to Hawaii's globally famous Waikiki, the stretch of sand hosts many events along with the annual throng of summer swimmers.

 The Sand Festival held in late May sees participants gather to view art created with sand.
 Fireworks diplays on the white sandy beach brightens up the night sky each summer.

 Beach resort bathing

-One of the oldest hot spring resorts in the country, the hot bubbling waters of Shirahama Onsen have been healing minds and bodies for over 1,300 years.
+One of the oldest hot spring resorts in the country, the hot bubbling waters of Shirahama Onsen have been healing minds and bodies for about 1,350 years.
 In contrast to its mountain-based onsen cousins, Shirahama's proximity to the seashore offers bathing with a sea view.
 You can also explore the pirate smuggling caves of Sandanbeki , enjoy naturally framed sunsets on the coast looking out towards Engetsuto and wander the vast rock flatbed of Senjojiki .

 Gateway to the Kumano Kodo